hapax/hapax.github.io/fun.md

 permalink: /fun/
 ---

-In the tradition of dorky, maximalist websites, here are some things I like doing when I'm not sciencing or encouraging other people to science.
+In the tradition of dorky, maximalist websites, here are some things I do when I'm not sciencing or encouraging other people to science.

 #### Writing